-The work plan template (see Attachment C) provided by DBH is required.
-The work plan describes key activities and tasks to successfully deliver the State Opioid Response Program scope of services and aligns with the Project Description narrative under Application Requirements.
+The work plan template (see Attachment D) provided by DBH is required.
+The work plan describes key activities and tasks to successfully deliver the coordination and implementation of the Synar Compliance Program throughout the District of Columbia.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.